-We propose an algorithm which for any recursive group $G$, given by its effectively enumerable generators and recursively enumerable relations, outputs an explicit embedding of $G$ into a finitely presented group directly written by its generators and defining relations.
-This is the explicit analogue of the remarkable Higman Embedding Theorem stating that a finitely generated group $G$ is embeddable into a finitely presented group if and only if $G$ is recursive.
+We propose an algorithm which, for any recursive group $G$, given by its effectively enumerable generators and recursively enumerable relations, outputs an explicit embedding of $G$ into a finitely presented group directly written by its generators and defining relations.
+This is the explicit analogue of the celebrated Higman Embedding Theorem stating that a fi\-nitely generated group $G$ is embeddable into a finitely presented group if and only if $G$ is recursive.
 The constructed finitely presented group can even be chosen to be $2$-generator.
-This algorithm has already been applied, for example, to the additive group of rational numbers $\Q$, which is recursive.
-The question on explicit embedding of $\Q$ into a finitely presented group was mentioned in the literature by Johnson, De la Harpe, Bridson and others.
-The suggested method can be used to solve the problem of embeddings for some other recursive groups, also.
-The embedding algorithm is built using conventional free constructions and their modifications, including free products with amalgamation, HNN-extensions, and certain auxiliary $\bigast$-constructions.
-We also analyze the steps of original Higman embedding to indicate which of its parts are or are not explicit.
+This algorithm has already been applied, for example, to the additive group of rational numbers $\Q$, which is clearly recursive.
+The question of explicitly embedding $\mathbb{Q}$ into a finitely presented group has been highlighted in the literature by Johnson, de la Harpe, Bridson, and others.
+The suggested method can also be used to solve the embedding problem for various other recursive groups.
+The embedding algorithm is developed using conventional free constructions, including free products with amalgamation, HNN-extensions, and also their modifications, such as the auxiliary $\bigast$-constructions.
+We also analyze the steps of the original Higman embedding to precisely indicate which of its components are non-explicit.

 \begin{flushright} -4mm

 \textit{``We do fundamental research, not only to acquire\\ results solely, but because the process is an ennobling one''}\\ { Graham Higman, 1987} \end{flushright}

 \makeatletter \tocchapter[3]{ \indentlabel{\@ifnotempty{#2}{\ignorespaces#2.\quad}}#3\dotfill } [3]{ \indentlabel{\@ifnotempty{#2}{\ignorespaces#1 #2.\quad}}#3\dotfill } [3]{ \indentlabel{\@ifnotempty{#2}{\ignorespaces#1 #2.\quad}}#3\dotfill } [3]{ \indentlabel{\@ifnotempty{#2}{\ignorespaces#1 #2.\quad}}#3\dotfill } \makeatother